 Used in the sterile field to check periosteal pocket size, implant bone recess shape and depth, and tie-down hole positions.

 Provided with the implant; not available separately.
-For more information refer to 2.
-Opening the Sterile Silicone Implant Template on page 34.
+For more information see warnings below and 2.
+Opening the CI500 Series Sterile Silicone Implant Template on page 31.